minisaini/projectdemo1/README.md

 # projectdemo1
-this is my firt git repository
+this is my first git repository.
+Author- Mansi Saini